 - Example of a capstone project from our Systems Engineering Department

 MS in Robotics Engineering with Autonomous Vehicles (AV) Specialization*

 *View a sample of robotics online course topics under development for this specialization here.
 Courses listed with a course number are currently enrolling with the anticipation of new courses being added in 2019 and beyond.
 Prospective students can begin enrolling in available courses with the intent to follow the AV Specialization track.

 Course Schedule for the Robotics Engineering Online Degree

 ADDITIONAL RBE ELECTIVES

-The MS program in robotics engineering requires an undergraduate or graduate degree in Computer Engineering, Computer Science, Electrical Engineering, Mechanical Engineering, Robotics Engineering, or a related field from an accredited university.
+The robotics engineering online degree requires an undergraduate or graduate degree in Computer Engineering, Computer Science, Electrical Engineering, Mechanical Engineering, Robotics Engineering, or a related field from an accredited university.
 Applicants should have a GPA of 3.0 or higher.

 In addition, students should be able to demonstrate strong skills and a modest amount of course work (2-3 courses) in each of the following areas: